QuirkyLarry/WSS-OKC-DC-SQL/README.md

 ![alt text](https://winpim.s3.amazonaws.com/pim/LC-LOGOS/winsupply.svg)
-This is a collection of SQL Codes create by Larry M & and Tim D.
+This is a collection of SQL Codes create by Larry M. & Tim D.